 Law Clerk Opportunities

 Because each judge functions independently, he or she can add to the qualification requirements for law clerks within the parameters mandated by the Judicial Conference of the United States.

 A judge's specific qualifications for a position may be listed in position announcements.
 The Online System For Clerkship Application and Review (OSCAR) is utilized by some judicial officers.
-Contact the chambers of each judicial officer for specific hiring details.
+Please contact the chambers of each judicial officer for specific hiring details.

 As of May 16, 2005, newly hired law clerks must undergo a Federal Bureau of Investigation (FBI) fingerprint check.
 A judge also has the option of requiring a new law clerk to undergo an FBI Central Records Systems name check and a credit check.
-An employment appointment is provisional and contingent upon the satisfactory completion of the required fingerprint check and other option checks, if required.
-The court will arrange processing the background checks upon notification of an applicant's selection for a position.
+An employment appointment is provisional and contingent upon the satisfactory completion of the required fingerprint and optional checks.
+The Court will arrange processing the background checks upon notification of an applicant's selection for a position.

-For further details and to search for law clerk opportunities in our Court, please refer to the Online System For Clerkship Application and Review (OSCAR).
+To search for law clerk opportunities in our Court please refer to the Law Clerk Employment Opportunities listed below and/or to the Online System For Clerkship Application and Review (OSCAR).

 Each judge functions independently, and he or she determines the qualification requirements for interns.
-You must contact chambers directly to seek an internship.
+Please contact chambers directly to seek an internship.

 Interns are subject to an FBI fingerprint background check.
 Retention depends upon a favorable suitability determination.